 Headaches are about as common an ailment as anything these days.
-When these headaches are caused by stress or tension the ideal solution is pinpointing the source of this tension and working out the soft tissue to relieve your pain.
+When these tension headaches are caused by stress the ideal solution is pinpointing the source of this tension and working out the soft tissue to relieve your pain.
 Admittedly it is always better to have someone else (ideally a professional) work these points than to do try and do it yourself.
 But sometimes you gotta do the best you can with what you’ve got.
 Trigger points are tight spots within the muscles or fascia that cause pain locally or to other referred areas.
 So before you reach for the painkillers, give rubbing these trigger points a chance:

 The suboccipital work to keep the head balanced on top of the spine.
-These muscles are antagonized by the jaw muscles.
+These muscles are antagonized, or irritated by the jaw muscles.
 The jaw muscles, while they don’t affect spinal joints, do have a push-pull relationship with the suboccipital.
 Both of these muscle groups routinely harbor trigger points that cause headaches and together are the source of most tension headaches.

 The temporalis trigger point is located just above the ears on the sides of the head.
 The temporalis should be considered in tension headaches.
 Pain in the upper or lower teeth and gums is the most common pain pattern with this muscle.